60cent4Life/italy-trip-app/README.md

-# Italy Trip Portal — Deployable App
+# Italy Trip Portal — Deployable App.

 This folder contains your complete, real, deployable web app — converted from the chat-only version to use a real shared database (Supabase) so multiple